 Susan Weinschenk, who advises Fortune 1000 companies, determined that a good UI/UX interface seeks to make the users’ life more comfortable.
 You can accomplish this with an interface that helps get a task done with minimum errors and little effort.
 The webmaster needs to know how to use the interface properly without extensive assistance or training.
 Users will also prefer it over other methods to get work done and need to remember how to use these methods the next time they log on.
 Users should know how to find things in a logical place.

 How to Test a Good Interface

 An example of usability testing is the System Usability Scale (SUS), comprised of a ten-item questionnaire that helps UX professionals find and compile information about user testing.
 It’s also easy to use within a remote user testing environment which may be particularly important currently due to certain Covid-19 restrictions.

 Usability metrics focus on the ease of tasks or event completion of each user.
 These include navigation vs. search, ease-of-use rating, task success rate, and more.
 Some advanced tracking involves interaction patterns.

 Other ways to determine an excellent interface through usability testing is by engagement metrics or perception metrics, which has users interact with the app, software, or site and looks at how long it takes for the user to interact with it.
 Parameters include scrolling, page views, stream, and the attitude towards interaction.

 Finally, a test can determine the outcome or conversion metrics.
 These are incredibly important for marketing teams because it looks at how likely a method used will create a customer of that product.
 It focuses on prolonged usage, engagement, and retention.
-NPS (Net Promoter Score) can help design better ways for businesses to meet their goals.
+NPS (Net Promoter Score) can help an interactive design firm find better ways for businesses to meet their goals.